-The simplified methodology is appropriate because the project activity site is considered an agro-industry and GHG emissions calculations can be estimated using internationally accepted IPCC 2006 guidance.
+The simplified methodology is appropriate due the project activity site is considered an agro-industry and the emissions reductions are less than 60 tons of CO2 eq.
+The GHG emissions calculations can be estimated using internationally accepted IPCC 2006 guidance.